MasterScott/ConfigBot/README.md

 To Configure:
 1) Check each .py file for any marks that ask for your Bot Token or your Channel ID.
-2) Check each .py file and change the Role names to what matches your server (Case and Space sensitive)
+2) Check each .py file and change the Role names to what matches your server (Case and Space sensitive) (Note: In the future this will be changed and a global settings file will be all you have to edit.)

 ToDo:
 1) Create settings folder so users don't need to edit python files